-Appendix A: Organizational Structure (current as of July 1, 2019) Appendix B: Policy on Intellectual Property Appendix C: Compensation Philosophy Appendix D: Handbook Revision Chronology
+Appendix A: Organizational Structure (Removed from Handbook) Appendix B: Policy on Intellectual Property

+Appendix B: Policy on Intellectual Property

+Appendix C: Compensation Philosophy

+Appendix D: Handbook Revision Chronology

 Introduction

 The faculty, under the direction of the University President and other officers of the University, formulates and conducts educational policy subject to approval by the Board of Trustees.
 This handbook includes, but is not limited to, educational policies that were recommended by the Faculty Senate and approved by the President on behalf of the Board of Trustees.
 Responsibility for and accountability to these policies is an obligation of every faculty member, administrator, and Trustee.